ahmedalyui/Image_detection/README.md

-First project working with AI
+First project working with AI.
-Identify objects in pictures
+Identify objects in pictures.